 - Avoid Dutch Ovens with riveted tabs; it should be completely smooth, not indents

 If you have purchased a ready to use Dutch oven follow these steps:

 - Before using for the first time rinse with hot water but no soap, and towel dry

 - Before each time cooking, prepare the cooking surface by wiping it down with vegetable oil

-- After each time cooking, clean with a stiff brush under hot water with no soap and towel dry
+- After each time cooking, clean with a scrubber like this one HERE under hot water with no soap and towel dry

 - After it is dry and while still warm, wipe all surfaces down with oil